OEST PROCESS AND PROCEDURES MANUALJump down to:

 - please direct your award winners to the OEST Recipient Information page.
 The online form for OEST winners requires the award recipient to include a brief narrative (300 words), a digital picture (300 pixels/inch or 480 x 600 pixels), and contact information for the winner's home and school.
 These are required for publication in a brochure to be distributed at the NAGT/GSA luncheon each Fall.
 The material may also appear in publications of the award sponsors.

-- the plaque request should be made at the OEST Plaque Information page.
-Although the award plaques will be dated in the current year, award prizes will be presented for the subsequent calendar year.
+- the request for the OEST plaque should be made by the OEST representative on the OEST Plaque Information page.
+Award plaques will be dated in the current year.

 Submissions received after the June 1 deadline will not be included in any acknowledgments for the current OEST cycle.

 At the National LevelThe OEST Program is administered by a constitutionally mandated standing committee consisting of one member from each regional NAGT Section plus two or three members-at-large (if one of the two members-at-large is selected as Chair, a third member-at-large will be appointed).